codingforeveryone/READMEs/programmer-skills/sorting-algorithms.md

 3. Sort both parts of the array.
 Recursively invoke quick sort in the right and left parts.

 Partition algorithm:

-1. Define two variables:
-&emsp;&emsp;`left`: pointing at the first item in the array, &emsp;&emsp;`right`: pointing at the last item in the array.
+1. Define two variables: `left` (pointing at the first item in the array) and `right` (pointing at the last item in the array).
 2. While the value at `array[left]` is less than the pivot value, add one to `left`.
 Continue until you reach an item which is greater or equal to the pivot value.
-3.vWhile the value at `array[right]` is greater than the pivot value, substract one from right.
+3. While the value at `array[right]` is greater than the pivot value, substract one from right.
 Continue until you reach an item which is lesser than or equal to the pivot value.
 4. If `array[left]` is less than or equal to `array[right]`, then swap the two values.
 5. Add one to `left`, and substract one from `right`.
 6. If left and right indices point to the same element (`array[left] === array[right]`) then stop, otherwise start again from step 1.

 There are many approaches to choosing the pivot item, e.g.:
-* select the first item in the array.
+* Select the first item in the array.
 If the array is already sorted, this choice has the worst performance.
-* select the middle item in the array.
+* Select the middle item in the array.
 The implementation below will follow this approach.

 Figure 5. explains the quick sort algorithm:
 ![Quicsort](http://www.tutorialspoint.com/data_structures_algorithms/images/quick_sort_partition_animation.gif)